KILTprotocol/sdk-js/docs/development-setup.md

 A new version of the SDK is automatically published to NPM when creating a Github release, as well as prerelease versions on relevant changes of the develop branch.

-From 0.20.0 upwards we also include two (one minified) UMD bundles of the complete SDK in the dist directory:
+We also include two (one minimized) UMD bundles of the complete sdk-js package in the dist folder.

-  - sdk-js.umd.js (4.19 MiB)
-  - sdk-js.min.umd.js (1.92 MiB)

-These are also accessible directly via the NPM CDN unpkg.com using a url like:

-`unpkg.com/@kiltprotocol/sdk-js{@:version}/dist/sdk-js.(min.)umd.js`

 ### Github  [DEPRECATED]